Awards & Partners

 At Alps, we pride ourselves on the relationships we build with our schools.
 The same is true of the many partners and award bodies we work with year on year.

 It’s been a year of tremendous innovation for the Alps team, launching our new platform for groups, Alps Summit, and transforming our core platform, Alps Connect.
-We are proud to have been shortlisted for six prestigious awards across numerous award bodies.
+We are proud to have been shortlisted for these prestigious awards across numerous award bodies.

 The Association of School and College Leaders (ASCL) is the leading professional association and trade union for all school and college leaders.
 They support and represent more than 20,000 school and college leaders of primary, secondary and post-16 education from across the UK.